 For example, Vancouver, Canada, recently decriminalized all drugs — including psychedelics.
 This doesn’t make them legal; it just removes the federal prosecution charges if caught in possession of these substances.

 Oregon and Washington DC in the United States recently did the same, and Denver, Colorado, approved a bill that allowed for the use of magic mushrooms specifically.

-In general, it’s safe to assume psychedelics are illegal where you live.
+In general, it’s safe to assume psychedelics are illegal where you live unless otherwise specified.

 What Are Designer Drugs?

 We’ve mentioned the idea of designer drugs a fair bit in this guide.

 A designer drug is considered any functional analog of a controlled substance for the purpose of providing a legal alternative.
 These drugs are designed to share the same pharmacological effects yet look different enough that they can’t be included in the regulations that ban the original molecule.

 Designer drugs had a heyday in the early 2000s and 2010s as labs were constantly ahead of the regulators seeking to block potentially dangerous and untested hallucinogenic or stimulant substances.